Great! This is a passing score on the road rules part of the Indiana BMV permit test. Do you want to try again?

 This is not a passing score on the road rules part of the Indiana BMV permit test.
 Do you want to try again?

 #4.
-When entering an interstate highway or controlled-access highway, you should be driving:
+When merging onto an interstate highway, you should be driving:

 Good judgment and timing are needed to merge smoothly with fast-moving traffic on highways.
 When you enter an interstate on-ramp, stay to the right and increase your speed in the acceleration lane to allow your car to merge with traffic when your path is clear.